 Becoming an instructor takes your scuba or snorkelling experience to another level.
 You will develop your own diving skills plus experience the joy of sharing the sport you love with others.
 Many members go on to become instructors as they feel they want to give something back having been taught themselves by volunteer instructors.
 From Sports Diver members can start on the route to become an instructor.
 In just a two-day course you could become an Assistant Diving Instructor by completing the Instructor Foundation Course.

-BSAC Vice Chair Maria Harwood shares her volunteering journey…
+Maria Harwood, who was BSAC Vice Chair when this was recorded, shares her volunteering journey…

 Get into governance